The page covers:

 In the second half of the XVIth century the Popes issued guidelines on the decoration of churches and in particular on the subjects of paintings:

 The subjects commissioned by Pope Urban VIII for S. Bibiana followed these guidelines, but the general mood was no longer that of the Counter-Reformation and the frescoes by Florentine painter Agostino Ciampelli are an elegant and colourful illustration of early XVIIth century Rome, rather than the depiction of dramatic events.
-Ciampelli framed the paintings with numerous decorative elements, including the coat of arms of the pope.
+Ciampelli framed the paintings with numerous decorative elements, including the coat of arms of the Pope.

 Ciampelli was assisted by Pietro Berrettini, a young painter from Cortona in Tuscany who became one of the key artists of XVIIth century Rome with Bernini and Francesco Borromini.
 He is best known as Pietro da Cortona.
 He worked on three frescoes where he showed his talent and also his interest in ancient buildings; in the upper part of the scene shown above he painted a reconstruction of Colosseo.
+A few years later Pope Urban VIII commissioned him the decoration of the largest hall of his family palace; its ceiling is regarded as a masterpiece of illusionistic painting.

 View of the walls to the south of Porta S. Lorenzo